MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 > [!Video https://www.microsoft.com/videoplayer/embed/RE3Q24s?rel=0]

 ## <a name="to-set-up-a-currency-exchange-rate-service"></a>To set up a currency exchange rate service
 You can use an external service to keep your currency exchange rates up to date, such as FloatRates.

+> [!NOTE]
+> Most exchange rate services provide data that is compatible with the import process in [!INCLUDE[prod_short](includes/prod_short.md)].
+However, sometimes the data is formatted differently and you will need to customise your import process.
+You can use the data exchange framework to do that by adding your own codeunit.
+You'll probably need some help from a developer to do that.
+For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Currency Exchange Rate Services**, and then choose the related link.
 2. Choose the **New** action.